 Teaching

-My approach is shaped by two parallel careers: as a published poet and essayist, and as a long-time business leader who has spent decades translating complex ideas into clear, usable language.
-In the classroom, that combination shows up as a steady focus on craft, discipline, and purpose—without losing curiosity, humor, or humanity.
+My approach is shaped by two parallel careers: 1) as a published poet and essayist, and 2) as a long-time business leader who has spent decades translating complex ideas into clear, usable language.
+In teaching, that combination shows up as a steady focus on craft, discipline, and purpose without losing curiosity, humor, or humanity.

 Poetry